atishayjain2412/3pythonproject/README.md

-# This is my project repository
+# This is my python project repository
 #Author:Atishay Jain